invertedv/testGo/docs/gomFile.md

 ### assessModel Keys
 #### Assessment by Feature
 Softmax outputs are coalesced into a binary output for assessment.
 The user specifies one or more columns of the output to group into the "1" value.
+If you have a single-valued continuous target, use column 0 below.
 - assessQuery: \<query\><br>
-  is the query to pull the assessment data from 'modelTable'.
+  is the query to pull the assessment data.
 The assessment data is used only for post-model-build assessment of the model fit.

       The queries have a place holder "%s" in place of the fields to pull.